 So which is it?
 Is the egg properly or horrific?
-And, whilst we are on the challenge when so much of what we’re informed about diet, health, and weight loss is inconsistent and contradictory, are we able to consider any of it?
+And, whilst we are on the challenge, when so much of what we’re informed about diet, health, and weight loss is inconsistent and contradictory, are we able to consider any of it?

 Then, that preliminary inaccuracy is compounded whilst scientists use those guesses about consuming behavior to calculate an appropriate quantities of unique proteins and nutrients that someone fed on.
 The errors upload up, and they are able to lead to significantly dubious conclusions.